Logo

 About This Topic

-360 degree feedback is a method of collecting anonymous feedback about an employee from multiple sources - manager, peers, subordinates - for appraisals and organizational planning.
-360 degree feedback empowers organizations to make better people decisions.
+360-degree feedback is a holistic performance review mechanism.
+It collects feedback about an employee from multiple sources - managers, peers, and subordinates - for appraisals and organizational planning.
+360-degree feedback empowers organizations to make better people decisions.

 Related posts